Volume XLI November 2002 No. 4

 Be A Part of ACB

 The American Council of the Blind (TM) is a membership organization made up of more than 70 state and special-interest affiliates.
 To join, contact the national office at 1-800-424-8666.

 Sharon Lovering, Editorial Assistant

 Table of Contents

-- Report on the Meeting of the ACB Board of Directors, by Winifred Downing
+- Summary: The Fall Meeting of the ACB Board of Directors, by Charles S.P.
+Hodge

 - Here and There, by Billie Jean Keith